Our seminars and customized trainings are now available in a live interactive online format.

 - Tips, tools, strategies, and procedures for creating instructional experiences that will maximize the instructional power of your small groups

 - Dozens of open-ended forms and practices that can be easily adapted to any text or learning goal across the curriculum

 - Specific high-impact instructional strategies to intensify small group experiences in order to close the gap for struggling readers

 - Practical suggestions to design small group activities that are flexible, dynamic and powerful

-Mary Howard will be available at the seminar for consultation regarding your questions about the unique needs of your own reading program.
+Mary Howard will be available for consultation regarding your questions about the unique needs of your own reading program.